Intro

 2. Premium pricing strategy doesn’t work in all industries.
 Premium pricing is a great way to increase your profit margins.
 You might be planning on investing heavily in marketing and building your brand, so you can use this pricing method once your brand image allows it.
 Unfortunately, this isn’t possible in all industries.
 In some cases, no matter how much you put into marketing your brand, you’ll never be able to use the premium pricing methods for your products.
 No matter how much you promote your detergent, nothing will ever justify it being 40% more expensive than the competition.
 Before you start paving the way for a premium pricing strategy, make sure that it can be applied to the products that you are selling.
 This is especially true in cases where you are highly dependable of distribution channels.

-You look at Rolex, the average price tag they have on their watchers varies from $7,000 to $12,000.
+You look at Rolex, the average price tag they have on their watches varies from $7,000 to $12,000.
 Why is Rolex able to price their watches with high price tags when Daniel Wellington offers watches at $100?
 Sure, Rolex watches are of great quality.
-Sure, they look good as well.
-But the real answer is that Rolex brand is a premium brand.
-A well-established and known by people, Rolex is able to use premium pricing to price their products.
+Sure, they look good.
+But the real answer is that the Rolex brand is a premium brand.
+Well-established and known by people, Rolex is able to use premium pricing to price their products.

 Pros and cons

-What about disadvantages?
 If you want to establish a brand that can price its products using the premium pricing method, you’ll need to invest lots of money in marketing.
 Your reputation and the perceived value of your product are an essential factor in getting people to pay such high prices for your products.
-As you’ve probably guessed, good marketing is the best way to make this happen.
 The more you invest in quality marketing, the faster you’ll be able to establish the brand reputation you’re after.
 This is a major downside of this pricing method as you’ll have to keep marketing your brand if you want to continue using the premium pricing method.
 This can hinder your company’s growth, as lots of your resources are dedicated to marketing.